Fish and chips in Cornwall you need to try

 For those with a generous appetite, The Coddy Shack challenges the public with their ‘Man vs Moby’ competition – 2lbs of cod fillet, 2lbs of chips and 1lb of mushy peas.
 If you’re gutsy enough to complete the challenge, your meal is free and your name will be displayed on the prestigious Coddy Shack leader board.

 Only a few steps from the beautiful waters of Falmouth harbour is this award winning fish and chip shop.
-Harbour Lights has recently been awarded the ‘Best in the West’ award and they are very proud of their fish, especially as the cod is Marine Steward Council (MSC) certified.
+Harbour Lights has recently been awarded the ‘Independent Fish and Chip Restaurant of the Year 2017’ award at this year’s National Fish and Chip Awards in London and they are very proud of their fish, especially as the cod is Marine Steward Council (MSC) certified.
 Visitors can tuck into generous portions of tasty fish and chips whilst admiring the boats sail in to the harbour from the dining area.
 Fancy venturing from traditional fish and chips?
 On the menu you’ll find breaded butterfly king prawns, crispy calamari with sweet chilli sauce and Cornish cheese burgers.

 If children finish their meals, they are awarded with a bucket and spade.